James Abbott McNeill Whistler(1834-1903), Painter and etcher

 Artist associated with 4 portraits

-Born in America, Whistler originally trained to be a soldier at West Point; before studying painting in Paris and moving to London c.1860, where he remained.
-An advocate of the aesthetic ideal of 'Art for Art's Sake', and all-round provocative figure of the London art world, his nocturnes (which were famously criticised by John Ruskin for representing the equivalent of 'flinging a pot of paint in the public's face') and decorative subjects made him a progressive and controversial figure.
+Born in America, Whistler originally trained to be a soldier at West Point, before studying painting in Paris and moving to London around 1860, where he remained.
+An advocate of the aesthetic ideal of 'Art for Art's Sake', and all-round provocative figure of the London art world, his nocturnes (which he described as ‘arrangement[s] of line, form and colour first’ and were famously criticised by John Ruskin for representing the equivalent of 'flinging a pot of paint in the public's face') and decorative subjects made him a progressive and controversial figure.

 published by The Medici Society Ltd, after James Abbott McNeill Whistler